Vega EVX

-The Vega EVX is an all-electric battery-powered two-seater AWD sports car developed by Sri Lankan automobile manufacturer Vega Innovations and is planned to enter production in 2022.
-This car is the first sports car to be manufactured in Sri Lanka and the first all electric sports car to be manufactured in South Asia.
+The Vega EVX is an all-electric battery-powered two-seater AWD sports car developed by Sri Lankan automobile manufacturer Vega Innovations and was planned to enter production in 2022.
+The first vehicle was registered in 2023.

+Development

+Both the electronics and software for Vega EVX were designed and developed in Sri Lanka and in-house by Vega Innovations.
+Components developed include with the Liquid Cooled Battery-pack Motor-controller, Body Controller, Thermal Control System, Digital Infotainment System and Instrument Cluster.

 Introduction

 The serial version prototype of the Vega EVX was to be presented at the Geneva Motor Show in March 2020 but was canceled due to the COVID-19 pandemic.
 However, the car was unveiled in a live stream at the Geneva Motor Show in 2020.

 Specifications and performance

 The car weighs 2,090 kg out of which, the battery is responsible for 480 kg.
 Vega EVX prototype has two 300 kW electric motors each positioned on the front and rear axles, providing it with all-wheel drive and allowing it a cumulative power of 600 kW and 760 Nm of torque.
 The EVX initially receives a small LiFePo4 (lithium iron phosphate) battery with a capacity of 55 kWh, placed in the rear center position, allowing it a range of 300 km, before the arrival of a larger battery of 130 kWh increasing its autonomy to 250 km. and from 0–100 km/h in 3.1 seconds with a top speed of 240 km/h.

 VEGA Innovations has described the production version of the Vega EVX can accelerate from 0–100 km/h in less than two seconds, and achieve a top speed of 380 km/h with a 750 km battery range.